-Personal expression is one of the Burning Man principles, so allow yourself total freedom in what you wear (ensuring your basic needs for warmth and protection from the elements are met).
+Personal expression is one of the ten Burning Man principles, so allow yourself freedom in what you wear (ensuring your basic needs for warmth and protection from the elements are met).

-If the thought of planning/creating/buying creative outfits for a rustic camping trip (that is already a ton of work to prep for) doesn’t interest you, pack whatever clothes you’re comfortable in (keeping in mind, they may get damaged), and know that just having the basic BM necessities (dust scarf/mask, goggles, backpack, sun hat, etc) will make you look ‘Burner’ enough.
+If the thought of dressing up for a rustic camping trip (that is already a ton of work to prep for) doesn’t interest you, you’re not alone.
+Pack whatever clothes you’re comfortable in (keeping in mind, they may get damaged), and know that the basic BM necessities (dust scarf/mask, goggles, backpack, sun hat, etc) are all the costume you need.

-As cool as ornately-decorated steampunk outfits are, many attendees (such as myself) are travelling long distances and are limited to the essentials.
+As cool as ornately-decorated steampunk outfits are, many attendees are traveling long distances and are limited to the essentials.
 For example, in lieu of costumes, I’ve brought regular summer/camping clothes, + required BM survival gear, and a warm animal onesie to wear on cold nights.
 So far so good.
 See Ty’s packing list for more info.

 #1: Culturally inappropriate clothing

 According to the Oxford dictionary, the definition of cultural appropriation is: the unacknowledged or inappropriate adoption of the customs, practices, ideas, etc. of one people or society by members of another and typically more dominant people or society.

 Examples of cultural appropriation include dressing in stereotypes, such as wearing a sombrero, moustache, etc, Native Americans (wearing feather headdress, war bonnet, leather fringe, etc), Asians (white-faced Geisha, kimonos), Indians (sari’s, bindi’s, etc), Blacks (afro wigs, Rastafarian hats, dreads, cornrows, micro-braids), etc.